Zachdehooge/Thrash/README.md

 # Thrash
-A golang load testing cli application
+A CLI application for load testing